 The

-schema is the default schema of every database for all users.
-By default, users created with theCREATE USER
+dboschema is the default schema of every database for all users.
+By default, users created with theCREATE USERTransact-SQL command havedboas their default schema.
+Thedboschema is owned by thedbouser account.

 -